simpleig/Geo-PIFu/README.md

 ## Dataset ##

 Download the `DeepHuman` dataset from [here](https://github.com/ZhengZerong/DeepHuman/tree/master/THUmanDataset).
+The data should be a zip file about 30.5 G.

 ## Acknowledgements